andrew/ultimate-awesome/README.md

 - [awesome-visual-dialog](https://github.com/phellonchen/awesome-visual-dialog) - Recent Advances in Visual Dialog.
 - [awesome-functions](https://github.com/plutov/awesome-functions) - A curated list of awesome open source Cloud / Lambda / Azure functions.
 - [awesome-frege](https://github.com/sfischer13/awesome-frege) - :star: Useful resources for the Frege programming language.
-- [awesome-attention-based-gnns](https://github.com/sunxiaobei/awesome-attention-based-gnns) - A collection of resources on attention-based graph neural networks.
 - [awesome-women-web3](https://github.com/thehapadev/awesome-women-web3) - A community list of women in web3 developers, advocates, and CTOs to inspire the next generation of incoming devs. .
 - [awesome-vuejs-israel](https://github.com/vue-js-israel/awesome-vuejs-israel) - A curated list of Israeli companies & organisations who chose Vue JS.
 - [awesome-resources](https://github.com/wmarzouki/awesome-resources) - Participants  of Bertelsmann Technology Scholarship created an awesome list of resources and they want to share it with the world, if you find illegal resources please report to us and we will remove.